makermadecnc/makerverse/docs/installation/web-server/raspberry-pi.md

 - You might also change the hostname from `makerverse` to something more memorable, like `maslow`, so you can use `maslow.local` instead of `makerverse.local`.
 - You might also want to turn on WiFi, so you do not need to use an ethernet connection on the Raspberry Pi to have access to Makerverse.

+_**Tip**: read the [useful commands in the Linux Service section](/installation/web-server/linux-service/#useful-commands)!_

+_**Note**: GPIO pin communication is enabled by default in Makerverse (meaning that `pigpiod` is enabled).
+This allows you to [create commands](/features/commands/) that turn on and off the machine, for example._

+## Opening Makerverse

+You can connect to Makerverse from any web browser on the same network.

+_**Note**: the Raspberry Pi image, unlike other web server instals, will run the Makerverse server on port `80` instead of port `8000`.
+This means that you can connect without specifying a port in your browser (e.g., `http://makerverse.local` instead of `http://makerverse.local:8000`)._

-The Makerverse application will start automatically on port `8000`.
+The Makerverse application will start automatically on port `80`.
 However, especially during the first boot, it will take some time to download (_~600MB_) and unpack the application.
 On a Raspberry Pi 3 B+ Rev.1.3 (about the  worst device which can handle Makerverse), this has been known to take 20-30 minutes.
 A RPi4 on a decent internet connection should only take a few minutes.

-_**Tip**: read the [useful commands in the Linux Service section](/installation/web-server/linux-service/#useful-commands)!_
+To check on the status of the startup or update, see the [useful commands in the Linux Service section](/installation/web-server/linux-service/#useful-commands).

 ## Tablet UI

 The Raspberry Pi image comes pre-installed with a mobile/tablet UI.
-It can be accessed by adding `/tablet` to the URL, such as `http://makerverse.local:8000/tablet`.
+It can be accessed by adding `/tablet` to the URL, such as `http://makerverse.local/tablet`.

 However, this UI is not the default UI because it is much less full-featured (it is intended for simple controls, like jogging or pausing program execution, from the shopfloor).
 You will still need to perform setup and calibration using the normal, desktop UI.